mkarlik93/tiara_mitogenomics/README.md

 *Citation*

-Using this package please cite [tiara](https://github.com/ibe-uw/tiara) as well as [published results] of the pipeline (https://www.sciencedirect.com/science/article/abs/pii/S003807172400302X)
+Using this package please cite [tiara](https://github.com/ibe-uw/tiara) as well as [published results](https://www.sciencedirect.com/science/article/abs/pii/S003807172400302X) of the pipeline.